 - Wait for 30 sec.

 - Open the lid of your AirPods case, and hold down the setup button on the back of the case for 20 seconds.

 - Once The indicator inside the case turns from white to yellowish, it means that you’ve successfully reset your AirPods.

 Now take the AirPods out of the case and follow the onscreen options on your iPhone to re-connect them.

-Now if you’ve tried all the solutions above, your AirPods should now connect to your iPhone, iPad, or iPod without any issue.
-We truly hope that this article has helped you to solve your Airpods Keep Disconnecting issues.
+Now if you’ve tried all the solutions above, your AirPods should connect to your iPhone, iPad, or iPod without any issue.
+We truly hope that this article has helped you to solve your AirPods Keep Disconnecting issues.